Using the National Redress Guide

 - Site map - gives an overall picture of the structure of the Redress Guide.

 The Guide has a number of links incorporated at various levels, including the following:

-- Act references - links to relevant law on the Federal Register of Legislation website (see tip sheet for assistance navigating to a referenced section).
+- Act references - links to relevant law on the Federal Register of Legislation website

 - Policy references - links to related information in other parts of this Guide, and sometimes to other policy documents.